Monday, April 13, is #MusicMonday. Here are some ways to celebrate with your family!

-Download the free Music Together “Hello Everybody!” app, for iPhone/iPad or Android
+Download the free Music Together app for iPhone/iPad or Android

-Here are some easy activities for five of the Welcome Songs on the app:
+Here are some easy activities for some of the Welcome Songs on the app:

 Music can be a fun way to help your child transition from one activity to the next throughout the day.
 Try making up verses for different activities and tasks that you and your child might do throughout the day and sing them to the melody of This Train.
 Replace “children” with your child’s name when singing “children get on board.”
 For example:

 This train is bound for bed… Charlotte get on board.

 This train is bound for bed… Zion get on board.

 Hey, Diddle, Diddle

 Songs with words that rhyme, like Hey, Diddle, Diddle, help children hear how individual sounds come together to make words.
 Try singing other words that rhyme in place of “diddle” and “moon.”
 When your child is ready, they can come up with their own words that rhyme.
 You can even use nonsense words and silly phrases!
 For example: